 DNA analysis involves extracting a DNA sample from blood, tumors or other biosamples containing microbes (bacteria and fungi) to identify key genetic sequences and mutations.
 By analyzing the unique genetic code found in these DNA samples, our team can more rapidly arrive at the best diagnoses, tailor treatments and personalize care.

-Our leading-edge Molecular Diagnostics laboratory has been performing DNA analysis for a variety of diseases and conditions for decades.
+Our leading-edge Molecular Diagnostics laboratory has been performing DNA testing and analysis for a variety of diseases and conditions for decades.
 We have employed PCR (polymerase chain reaction) testing in the detection of single gene variations for specific biomarkers such as KRAS, a genetic mutation involved in colorectal, pancreatic and other cancers.
 These studies provide more information regarding a tumor, permitting the use of specific chemotherapies that target these altered genes and lead to better patient outcomes.
 We also use PCR to quickly detect and characterize various infectious diseases such influenza, pertussis, MRSA and other antimicrobial resistance factors.
 Prompt diagnoses expedite treatment of these infections.

 Always at the leading-edge of individualized patient care, the lab is in the midst of setting up innovative pharmacogenomic testing.
 An emerging area of medicine, pharmacogenomics involves genetic profiling of the genes that play a key role in drug metabolism.
 Individual variations in these genes predict how patients respond to drugs, including predisposition to certain adverse effects.
 Ultimately, this novel approach aims to ensure each patient gets the right dose of the right drug the first time.